A Lesson to Learn: Vale S.A. (VALE)

 VALE’s Market Performance

-VALE stocks went up by 3.36% for the week, with a monthly jump of 2.61% and a quarterly performance of -20.91%, while its annual performance rate touched -27.50%.
-The volatility ratio for the week stands at 3.15% while the volatility levels for the past 30 days are set at 2.91% for Vale S.A.
-The simple moving average for the period of the last 20 days is 2.67% for VALE stocks with a simple moving average of -11.77% for the last 200 days.
+VALE stocks went down by -10.27% for the week, with a monthly drop of -3.03% and a quarterly performance of -34.01%, while its annual performance rate touched -34.95%.
+The volatility ratio for the week stands at 3.13% while the volatility levels for the past 30 days are set at 2.76% for Vale S.A.
+The simple moving average for the period of the last 20 days is -7.96% for VALE stocks with a simple moving average of -20.96% for the last 200 days.

 Analysts’ Opinion of VALE